Linkta-org/core/.github/docs/SECURITY_BEST_PRACTICES.md

 - [III.
 General Security Practices](#iii-general-security-practices)

 ## I. Application Security Practices
-This section delves into security measures specific to application development, covering both frontend and backend aspects.
-It emphasizes secure coding, data handling, session management, and the proper use of security headers.
+Focused on the specific security considerations required in the development of frontend and backend components of applications.
+This includes practices that ensure secure coding, data handling, session management, and the utilization of security headers to protect the application from common vulnerabilities and threats.

 ### Frontend-Specific Security Practices